Tr3yWay996/web/docs/pages/developing-extensions/Dashboard-wrappers.md

 @endif
 ```

-This checks the `enabled` setting of the `coolextension` extension and displays a corresponding message.
+This checks the `enabled` setting of the `spaceinvaders` extension and displays a corresponding message.
 While this example is simple, it demonstrates how you can embed logic using the `BlueprintExtensionLibrary` within your Blade wrappers.

 <div class="alert mt-2 rounded-4 border" role="alert">
   <i class="bi bi-globe mb-1 float-start fs-4"></i>
-  <div class="ps-3 ms-3">For more information about blade views, visit the <a href="https://laravel.com/docs/10.x/blade">Laravel’s blade template documentation</a>.</div>
+  <div class="ps-3 ms-3">For more information about blade views, visit <a href="https://laravel.com/docs/10.x/blade">Laravel’s blade template documentation</a>.</div>
 </div><br/>

 <div class="btn-group docs-navigator" role="group" aria-label="Navigation" style="float: right">